CatFishing4Guyz/cfmaw/docs/main.md

 `json` for loading the JSON file and printing the various values

 ### The code itself
-Each file (except `__init__.py`) has a class with the same name as the file.
-The `__init__` method requires a `tag` parameter, which is used by the first line of the method, and the second line has the url that this module connects to.
+The `__init__` method of each class requires a `server` and `tag` parameter, which is used by the first line of the method, and the second line has the url that this module connects to.
-Whatever you entered into the tag parameter is then used by `self.url`.
+Whatever you entered into the parameters is then used by `self.url`.
-Other objects will then use the `requests` module to make a request, and the `json` module uses the JSON in the url and is stored in the variable `jsonInfo`.
+The `requests` module is obviously made to connect to the API, and the `json` module uses the JSON in the url and is stored in the variable `jsonInfo`.
 Then a variable is made which uses `jsonInfo` and gets a particular value in the JSON, which is then returned.
 This is then repeated for everything in the JSON I consider relevant.